thehive/codekit-kickoff/README.md

 ## Acknowledgement

-CodeKit, jQuery, jQuery Mobile, Twitter Bootstrap, Font-Awesome, and Normalize.css can all be used within this project.
+CodeKit, jQuery, Twitter Bootstrap, Font-Awesome, Normalize.css, HTML5shiv and LESShat can all be used within this project.
 I find these frameworks and libraries invaluable to my daily work.
 I thank everyone who has contributed to them, since they've saved me countless hours.

 To that end, each of these frameworks and libraries have their own Licensing Restrictions.
 It is your responsibility to be aware of them.